Hotch**Kissville Bridge

 About Hotchkissville Bridge Swimming Hole

-Tucked into the quietly beautiful countryside between Woodbury and Watertown, Connecticut, the Hotchkissville Bridge swimming hole is one of those places that feels like a local secret — the kind passed down between friends and families over generations.
+Tucked into the quietly beautiful countryside between Woodbury and Watertown, Connecticut, the Hotchkissville Bridge swimming hole is one of those places that feels like a local discovery — the kind passed down between friends and families over generations.
 Centered on a historic iron bridge spanning the Weekeepeemee River, this unofficial, fee-free gathering spot draws swimmers, jumpers, and rope-swing enthusiasts looking for a genuine, unmanicured slice of New England summer.

 The Setting and Landscape